The Radiant Empress,

 The more subtle influences of The Church; philosophical, spiritual and intellectual are usually overlooked by peasants and princes, commoners and kings.
 The great clerical work 'Sleight of Mind' by Arch Vedic Leraci Domos Pentunii of Stiuradh outlines how The Church should control it's flock without resort to direct action through either military, magical or economic means.

 The content of this book would shock many kings, emperors and merchant prices to see how they are manipulated.
 In typical Stiuradh fashion the book is hidden in plain sight, The Church insist that all educated people read it at an early age and take a very dim view of those who avoid reading it in favour of more interesting pastimes such as the observation of drying paint.

 The Book is extraordinarily convoluted in it's language and the structure of it logic.
-It takes an extremely dedicated reader with a sharp intellect and iron discipline to understand what is being explained by the book.
+It takes an extremely dedicated reader, a sharp intellect and iron discipline to understand what is being explained by the book.
 The result is exactly what Vedic Pentunii predicts in the closing chapter.
 None of the books thousands of readers outside The Church have any idea what the book is about.
-The Church of Stiuradh's Sleight of Mind policy continues uncontested.
+The Church of Stiuradh's Sleight of Mind policy rules uncontested.

 Enter The Game

 Existance is not a game it is The Game.
 Every creature and every thing you perceive is an illusion and a piece within The Game.
 Reality is not the board upon which The Game is played, because the board is merely a piece within The Game itself.

 Use every means at your disposal to learn everything about The Game.